vightel/FloodMapsWorkshop/README.md

   * DBNAME: osmdb
   * DBOWNER: osm_admin
   * PGPASS: osmAdmin1XXX	# USE YOURS - THIS WILL NOT WORK
-  * Edit security group to have enough security access to communicate
+  * Edit security group to have enough security access to communicate via TCP
   * Using Navicat (or phpAdmin) Connect to osmdb database.
 Select and Open console
     * osmdb# create extension postgis;
     * osmdb# create extension fuzzystrmatch;
     * osmdb# create extension postgis_tiger_geocoder;
     * osmdb# create extension postgis_topology;

+* [OPTIONAL] While at it, add database tables if you are going to use the Publisher (Node Application)
+  * add ./sql/users.sql
+  * add ./sql/applications.sql
+  * add ./sql/radarsat2.sql
+  * add ./sql/eo1_ali.sql
+  * add ./sql/l8.sql

 * cd DIR where key.pem is
 * To Access your instance [remember your public DNS], use Connect Tab Menu to get actual direction and use proper user name
  * ssh -i AWS.pem ec-user2@54.164.10.133

-* Set your environment variables...[remember your endpoint]
+* Set your environment variables on Virtual Instance...[remember your endpoint]
   * export DBHOST=osmdb.crcholi0be4z.us-east-1.rds.amazonaws.com
   * export DBNAME=osmdb
   * export DBOWNER=osm_admin